Newcastle's Leading Residential & Commercial Solar Installers

 In NSW, Distributed Network Service Providers (DNSPs) set limits on the amount of solar inverter output allowed per phase.
 Ausgrid for example allow up to 10kW of inverter capacity per phase without needing to submit an application.

-If your solar battery is AC-coupled, then the battery's built-in inverter is counted towards the inverter output total.
+It's also important to note that if your solar battery is AC-coupled, then the battery's built-in inverter is counted towards the inverter output total.

 Three-phase properties on the other hand offer much more flexibility.
 3-phase homes with a hybrid inverter can install up to 30kW of inverter capacity which makes it ideal for larger solar and battery systems.